Sankar16/Job-Analyzer/README.md

   ```

-* After running command 'flask --app src.app run', in src directory you are good to go
+* After running command 'flask --app src.app run', in the directory containing src directory you are good to go

   ```
     flask --app src.app run